 Let’s see the base data!
 In this case, we have built the starting Excel table especially simple.
 The goal of this is so we don’t get lost in the sea of numbers.
 Let’s examine the following figure closely!

-The source of data for the scrolling period chart is a column containing dates and two columns containing of values.
+The source of data for the scrolling period chart is a column containing dates and two columns containing values.
 With the dates we have no problem; we will move the chart on the base of these.
-Of course we are talking about fixed values.
+Of course, we are talking about fixed values.
 This is also true for the values of the second column.

 In the third column, we use formulas for the display of one part of the data row of the whole data base on the chart.
 (We will talk about this at the end of the article.)

-On the bottom a scroll bar can be found.
+On the bottom, a scroll bar can be found.
 It plays an important role in the handling of the dates.
 We’ll explain in short terms why did we need it!
-This form control responsible for the movement of the scrolling period chart.
-It is a built in Excel controller that you can reach with the help of the Developer Tab.
+This form control is responsible for the movement of the scrolling period chart.
+It is a built-in Excel controller that you can reach with the help of the Developer Tab.

 On the horizontal axis we have set the dates and on the vertical axis the values.

 Scrolling Period Chart – Graphs

 The function of the three charts is as follows.
-The first one (can be seen on the very top) is a line chart (marked by blue color) portrays a part of the whole time period.
-In this Excel example we have chosen a 10 day interval.
+The first one (can be seen on the very top) is a line chart (marked by blue color) that shows a part of the whole time period.
+In this Excel example, we have chosen a 10-day interval.

-The second is a line chart represented by a dashed line (marked by dark blue color) portrays the values of the whole time period.
+The second is a line chart represented by a dashed line (marked by dark blue color) that portrays the values of the whole time period.

 With simpler terms, we have drawn here the values of the second column.